liip/packager/README.markdown

 This keep your packages sortable by name and makes sure you can always install the latest version with `$ sudo packager install foobar`.
-See also in the example package creation script *create.sh*.
+See also in the example package creation script: *create.example.sh*.